John-OK/hellobirdie/docs/backend/setup/details/step5-settings-structure-refactoring.md

-# Django Settings Structure
+# Settings Structure Refactoring

+This guide provides detailed instructions for refactoring the Django settings structure to follow best practices.
+This corresponds to **Step 5** in the [Hybrid Backend Setup Guide](../hybrid-backend-setup-guide.md).

+## Overview

+In Step 2 (Environment Configuration), we created a minimal settings structure to support Docker testing.
+Now we'll enhance and properly organize this structure following best practices.

 ## Split Settings Approach

 For the HelloBirdie project, we're using a split settings approach with three main files.
-This approach follows the REFACTOR phase of our TDD cycle, as referenced in [Step 5 of the Hybrid Backend Setup Guide](../hybrid-backend-setup-guide.md), improving our project organization while maintaining functionality.
+This approach follows the REFACTOR phase of our TDD cycle, improving project organization while maintaining functionality.

 ```
 settings/
-├── __init__.py  # Settings loader
+├── __init__.py  # Settings loader (already created in Step 2)
 ├── base.py      # Common settings
-├── local.py     # Development settings
+├── local.py     # Development settings (enhance the minimal version from Step 2)
 └── test.py      # Test-specific settings
 ```

-## Benefits for Learning
+## Benefits

 ### 1. Clear Separation of Concerns